Katherine Rose Amato

 The kindness, joy and beauty that radiated from Kate’s soul was truly special.
-It sparkled in her eyes, beamed through her smile, and flowed from her heart.
+It sparkled in her smile and flowed from her heart.
 It is our hope that Kate’s Kindness will continue to shine, encourage, and inspire.

-Kate captivated the world with her beautiful smile and spunky spirit.
-She was a ray of sunshine, warming hearts with her bright and cheerful personality.
-Kate was intelligent, creative, kind, funny, and feisty.
-She loved having FUN, often spearheading projects and performances and instigating adventure at every opportunity.
-Above all, she was compassionate, often helping others – whether it was rescuing an injured animal, helping a neighbor, comforting a friend, or making cards and gifts for those she loved.
+Kate captured hearts all over the world with her sweet smile and spunky spirit.
+She was intelligent, creative, funny, and feisty.
+She loved having FUN, often spearheading projects and instigating adventure at every opportunity.
+Above all, she was kind and compassionate, often helping others – whether rescuing an injured animal, helping a neighbor, comforting a friend, or making cards and gifts for those she loved.
 She made people happy, just by being Kate.

 On July 20, 2014, at nine years old, Kate was diagnosed with Stage 4 alveolar rhabdomyosarcoma, an aggressive soft tissue cancer that attacks skeletal muscles.
 During an ER visit for shoulder pain, we discovered that cancer had invaded her little body, growing tumors throughout her spine, shoulders, legs, and internal organs.
 Her prognosis was terrifying, but we believed that if anyone was going to be a miracle, it was Kate.